Hydramata/hydramata.github.com/_includes/vision.md

 		1. Lease: available until a specified date
 		1. Single use URL: available only once at a specific URL

-8. Hydramata provides a search and discovery interface that enforces access controls.
-	1. Content can be excluded from the search result listings based on the privileges of the user conducting the search.
-	1. Access controls can be set independently at the work level and the file level.

-9. Content in Hydramata is viewable by an end user.
+8. Content in Hydramata is viewable by an end user.
 	1. Each work has a detail page enumerating its contents.
 	1. Files can be downloaded directly from Hydramata.
 	1. Files are rendered in the browser when supported.